-Consequently, $S_\chi$ measures the mixedness of the chiral subspace, including the effects of quasiparticle broadening, and reduces to the simple on-shell expression of Eq.~(\ref{eq:entropy}) in the narrow-width limit.
-In this sense, the inclusion of a finite spectral width can be interpreted as an \emph{entanglement broadening} effect, reflecting the enhanced mixing of chiral degrees of freedom due to thermal smearing and quasiparticle damping.
+Accordingly, $S_\chi$ measures the mixedness of the reduced chiral sector including possible broadening effects, and reduces to the on-shell expression in Eq.~(\ref{eq:entropy_main_revised}) in the narrow-width limit.
+In this sense, finite spectral widths provide an additional source of reduced-sector mixedness associated with thermal smearing and quasiparticle damping.